 However Athens has cleaned up its act to some extent in terms of those factors and today is a real city of contrasts with some charming neighbourhoods and no shortage of lively bars, restaurants and rooftop terraces with views of the awesome Acropolis which continues to watch over this city as it has done since many centuries before Christ.

 Its size will also be an advantage to some and it should be a bit easier to meet a wider range of people in Athens than in some of the other mainland cities which attract very few digital nomads, remote workers or international folks.
+While it’s one of the most expensive places to live in Greece, living costs in Athens are still affordable compared to almost all major European capitals further west.

-Estimated Living Costs – 800-1300 Euros/month
+Estimated Living Costs in Athens – 1050-1550 Euros/month

 Greece Estimated Living Costs Calculation: